chophilip21/chophilip21.github.io/_posts/rest_api_part1/2023-04-17-restapi_part1.md

 I have briefly touched upon REST APIs theories, and now it's time to build one!

 My knowledge for building REST APIs are quite rusty, as the last time I coded any RESTful application was during my studies at SFU for a class project, which is years back.
 Surprisingly for my jobs I never really had to build one, so I definitely need to review it now as it doesn't make sense for a software developer to not know how to build one.
 In terms of the backend framework, I have experience with `Flask` in the past, and it is more than sufficient for proof of concepts.
 But I always wanted to try learning how to use [Fast API](https://fastapi.tiangolo.com/tutorial/#install-fastapi), as I heard that it has much smoother learning curve than `Django`, and much faster speed as it is light-weighted.
-Plus I will be working on things that are beyond proof of concepts, so I thought it would be great to tackle some new stuff at this point.
+Plus I will be working on things that are beyond proof of concepts, so I thought it would be great to step a foot into some new stuff at this point.

 ## 2.1 - FastAPI basic examples <a name="example_1"></a>